 Other Alternatives to Consider

-Brightside and BetterHelp are both top options to consider.
-Groups seeking comprehensive psychiatric care or specialty services, such as ADHD care or substance abuse recovery, may want to seek other options.
+Brightside and BetterHelp are both top options to consider for online therapy.
+However, those seeking comprehensive psychiatric care or specialty services, such as ADHD care or substance abuse recovery, may want to seek other options.
+Plus, while both have decent cash-pay prices, they could still be limiting for those with lower incomes.

 Alternatives for Psychiatric Care